Flag

 Defence Medical Treatment Protocols

-The Defence Medical Treatment Protocols enable medical staff, especially qualified Medics, to deliver clinically appropriate care and pharmaceutical treatments when a registered medical practitioner or other prescriber is not present.
-The Defence Medical Treatment Protocols have been written primarily to stabilise a patient and enable timely and quality care to New Zealand Defence Force (NZDF) personnel, and in some circumstances non-NZDF personnel, in an austere environment.
-As well as allowing critical care to be distributed more widely, the Defence Medical Treatment Protocols create a focus for training and skills, and the selection of appropriate medications or equipment.
+The Defence Medical Treatment Protocols enable medical staff, especially qualified Medics, to deliver clinically appropriate care and issue pharmaceutical treatments when a registered medical practitioner or other prescriber is not present.
+The Defence Medical Treatment Protocols have been written primarily to stabilise a patient and enable timely and quality care, within safe bounds.
+Treatment is designed for an austere environment, delivered to New Zealand Defence Force (NZDF) personnel, and in some circumstances non-NZDF personnel.
+As well as allowing critical care to be distributed more widely, the Defence Medical Treatment Protocols create a focus for training and skills, and the selection of appropriate medications and equipment.

 Healthcare Staff